 A replacement diploma is not the same as an original.
 A replacement diploma is printed with the original graduation date, but with current signatures and noted as a replacement.

-An enrollment verification is an official document provided by the Registrar verifying dates of attendance, and student status by term.
+An enrollment/degree verification will verify dates of attendance, student status by term and degree earned, if applicable.
 It is typically requested for health insurance, employment and credit verification purposes.
 No grades or graduation information is provided on an enrollment verification.

 Your name of record is the name listed in the Monmouth University Student Information System.

 Former Students and alumni who are reappying to Monmouth University and who plan to change their name must mail a notarized Name Change Certificate along with the required legal documentation to support the requested name change.
 Original documentation must be provided to the Office of the Registrar (Wilson Hall, Room 208) when submitting this form, or this form will be returned to the student, unprocessed.
 All supporting original documentation will be returned, intact, to the student, once the name change has been processed.
 Valid original documentation includes: